in2code-de/in2faq/Readme.md

 To render questions and anwers as TYPO3 extension as a possible follower for irfaq.

+## Explanation

+There are two plugins.
+The first shows you questions and answers.
+The second allows you to set a filter over your question list.
+There is a filter by searchterm and a categoryfilter.

+A commandcontroller allows you to import old irfaq records into new tables

 ## Changelog

 | Version    | Date       | State      | Description                                                                                                                                                                                |